department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-service-records.md

   <div class="usa-alert-body">
     <h4 class="usa-alert-heading">You’ll need to sign in to eBenefits to get your service records</h4>
     <br>
-  <p class="usa-alert-text">To use this feature, you'll need a premium <b>DS Logon</b> account.
-Your MyHealtheVet or ID.me credentials won’t work on the eBenefits website.
-Go to eBenefits to sign in, register, or upgrade your account to premium.<br>
+  <p class="usa-alert-text">To use this feature, you'll need a Premium <b>DS Logon</b> account.
+Your My HealtheVet or ID.me credentials won’t work on the eBenefits website.
+Go to eBenefits to sign in, register, or upgrade your <b>DS Logon</b> account to Premium.<br>
       <a class="usa-button-primary" href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=military-personnel-file">Go to eBenefits to Get Your Records</a>
     </p>
   </div>